cotes2020/jekyll-theme-chirpy/_posts/15NetworkSec/NetworkBasic/2018-05-18-Network-basic.md

   - manages the amount of data that can be sent by one party, avoiding overwhelming the processing resources of the other / the bandwidth of the network itself.
   - 2 common flow control approaches: `Sliding window` and `Buffering`.
 - **Error checking**
-  - privides error checking with `checksums`
+  - provides error checking with `checksums`

   - not be cryptographically secure, but to detect inconsistencies in data due to network errors rather than malicious tampering.
   - This checksum is typically supplemented by an additional checksum at the link layer